NextechSystems/intellechartapidocspub/source/includes/r4/_patient.md

 ### Overview

 The [condition](https://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-condition.html) resource describes a certain state of health of a patient.
+The following category codes are supported:
+- problem-list-item

 ### Fields